Victoradukwu/udacity-aws-mle/bike-sharing/project_report.md

 **The Best Performing Model**

 The Autogluon TabularPredictor makes use of many models and uses the Ensemble technique to come up with the best result.
-In the first training round, no model was specified.
-Autogluon TabularPredictor used the default models:
+In the first training round, the data was used as-is and the default parameters of TabularPredictor was used.
+Autogluon TabularPredictor used these default models:

 'CatBoostModel', 'WeightedEnsembleModel', 'LGBModel', 'KNNModel', 'XTModel', 'XGBoostModel', 'RFModel', 'NNFastAiTabularModel'

 Of all these WeightedEnsembleModel had the best performance, followed by XGBoostModel.
-This is shown in Fig1 of the attached file `support file.docx`.

-In subsequent training rounds, custom values of hyperparameters were used to train XGBoost model.
-For each set of hyperparameters, predictions were generated and submitted to Kaggle.
-The results of this operation is tabulated in fig.2 of the attached file `support file.docx`

 **Feature Engineering**

-A bit of Feature Engineering was done to improve the perfoemance of the predictors.
+In the second round of training the default TabularPredictor parameters were used.
+However, the data was pre-processed using a number of feature-engineering practices.
 This is the One-hot encoding of `season` feature.
+Also the `weather` column was converted to categorical type using pandas `astype` function.
+In addition, the `datetime` column was decomposed into its constituent year, month, day.

+This feature engineering led to a great improvement in the Kaggle score.

 **Hyperparameter Tuning**

-A number of combinations of the hyperparameters were used.
-When the hyperparamters changed from the default, there was a clear increase in the Kaggle Score and the Model performance.
-However, with subsequent changes, there were noticeable changes in the model performance but the Kaggle submission score did not change.
-The default set of hyperparameters was not optimum.

-This is shown in the attached file.
+The main parameter that was tuned for TabularPredictor was the `presets`.
+Default value of `medium_quality_faster_train` was used for the first two rounds of training.
+For subsequent rounds, the values of `high_quality_fast_inference_only_refit` and `best_quality` were used.
+Each of these contributed to increase in the Kaggle score.

 **Final Summary**

 The first training run makes use of Autogluon TabularPredictor default models and hyperparameters.
 The ensemble technique was employed to get the final model.
-Among the base models, XGBBoost showed the best performance.
-Subsequent training round were done by combining different hyperparanters of the XGBoost Model and creating an EnsembleModel from it.
-The result shows an increase in performance and score for the second run.
-However, further changes in the hyperparamters, though adding marginal improvements, did not lead to corresponding increase in the Kaggle score.
+Among the base models, Ensemble showed the best performance, followed by XGBoost.
+Subsequent training round were done by using different values of TabularPredictor `presets`.
+The results show an increase in performance and score.